winksaville/ble-devs-python/README.md

-# List ble devices
+# List BLE devices

-List BLE devices using Bleak
+List Bluetooth Low Energy (BLE) devices using Bleak

 Also, learned a little about how to decipher Python code as I was having trouble understanding the BleakScanner.